 2001Large-scale investments in new machinery:

 - Privatisation and creation of the Estiko Group.
-The Group complement the production facility with the addition of real estate and retail businesses to the portfolio.
+The Group complements the production facility with the addition of real estate and retail businesses to the portfolio.

 - This marks the end of the production of celluloide combs.
 In its place comes injection moulding production using styrofoam and polypropylene materials.